AJenbo/DiabloGrooboAnalysis/readme.md

 **if** (((int)yearsSince1900 < 70) || (138 < (int)yearsSince1900)) {
 **return** -1;
 ```
 ###### _Figure 33 - Game seed date handling code in C_

-All versions of _Diablo_ contain the date handling code shown in [[#_Figure 33 - Game seed date handling code in C_|Figure 33]], which explicitly limits the date range between 1970[^7] (`year - 1900 < 70`) and 2038 (`138 < year - 1900`).
+All versions of _Diablo_ contain the date handling code shown in _Figure 33_, which explicitly limits the date range between 1970[^7] (`year - 1900 < 70`) and 2038 (`138 < year - 1900`).
 This demonstrates that the valid date range where unique maps will be generated in _Diablo_ is from January 1, 1970 at 00:00:00 through December 31, 2038 at 23:59:59.
 There are ~2177452800 unique starting seeds, meaning only around 2<sup>31</sup> possible combinations of levels are possible and not 2<sup>32*16</sup> as implied by Groobo and some other commentators.

 It is now feasible to generate the full game state for all 16 levels in all 2177452800 games ,[^8] which allowed the contributors to identify the exact starting time for 13 of the 16 levels visible in Groobo's submission.